~ Our Mission: To ensure safeguards and enhance quality for children in out-of-home care. ~

 - Variance Request

-Four types of training can be found here: information sessions for potential applicants, Everything you Wanted to know about the New Regulations for Family and Large Family Homes, but were Afraid to Ask, as well as community-based and quality-assured annual training.
+Three types of training can be found here: information sessions for potential applicants, community-based training, and quality-assured training.

 If you are interested in opening a Family Child Care Home, please review the upcoming training calendar for 2018 and 2019.
 Once you decide on a day and time, sign up for Family Child Care Home Information Session to be registered or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.